- Simple Report

-The overall ratings above do no necessarily reflect each claim about curcumin.
-Individual claims can have higher or lower ratings.
-For example, some supplements may have a lot of backing for one claim, but be completely useless for another.
-Click on claims below for more information.
+The overall ratings above are an average of the individual claim ratings below.
+Individual claims may have higher or lower ratings compared to the supplement's overall rating.
+For example, some supplements may have excellent backing for one claim, but be completely useless for another.
+Click on a claim below for more information.

-|Cardiovascular Health Claims||Effectiveness Rating||Confidence Rating|
+|Cardiovascular Health Claims||Effectiveness Rating||Research Rating|

 |lower blood pressure|

-|Recovery Claims||Effectiveness Rating||Confidence Rating|
+|Recovery Claims||Effectiveness Rating||Research Rating|

 |improve recovery||reduce muscle damage||reduce muscle soreness|